ministryofjustice/wp-victcomm2/README.md

     cp .env.example .env
     ```

-    Set the `SERVER_NAME` variable – it should be your project name, and must always end with `.docker`.
+    Set the `SERVER_NAME` variable to `victcomm2.docker`.
 This is the hostname that will be used for development on your local machine.

 3. Build the project locally.
 This will install composer dependencies on your local filesystem.
     ```bash